HP Envy: Envy 15

 The webcam on the Envy 15 is night-vision capable with infra-red sensor.
-The Envy 15 is designed to house a single 2.5" Serial ATA drive, or two 1.8" SATA drives, with two 160 GB solid state drives configuration available.
-This model had a price of $1,999 at launch but has been dropped to $1,299.
-New generation of HP Envy m6 model, called as HP ENVY m6-1225dx release in January, 2013.
-This model had a price of $699 with a 2.6 GHz Intel Core i5-3230M Dual Core processor (up to 3.2 GHz via Turbo Boost) and Microsoft Windows 8.
+The Envy 15 is designed to house a single 2.5-inch Serial ATA drive, or two 1.8-inch SATA drives, with two 160 GB solid state drives configuration available.
+New generation of HP Envy m6 model, called as HP ENVY m6-1225dx release in January 2013.
+This model had a 2.6 GHz Intel Core i5-3230M Dual Core processor (up to 3.2 GHz via Turbo Boost) and Microsoft Windows 8.

-The 15.6" Full HD "Radiance" display panel which was sold with this laptop has an issue in which the color red displays closer to orange.
+The 15.6-inch Full HD "Radiance" display panel which was sold with this laptop has an issue in which the color red displays closer to orange.
 In response, HP had issued a software utility called MyDisplay, but does not appear to completely correct the problem with some users saying all it does is mask a problem which is actually hardware based and not software.

 Starting May 2013, HP has released its new line of HP Envy laptops that come with the 4th generation Haswell Core i7 processors.
 These laptops come with an optional upgrade to Nvidia GT 740M graphic cards with 2 GB of dedicated graphics memory.
 Whether HP uses the GK107 or GK208 variant in the 740M is undisclosed.
-The laptops also offer a hybrid 1 TB hard drive, and the line starts from the price of $799.
+The laptops also offer a hybrid 1 TB hard drive.